Find out about checking your breasts and how to be breast aware.

 What to look for

-You are checking for changes in the size, shape or feel of your breast.
-This could mean a lump or thickening anywhere in the breast.
+You are looking and feeling for changes in the size, shape or feel of your breasts and armpits.

 Finding breast cancer with screening